francescovisconti/francescovisconti.github.io/publications.md

 ## Work in progress

-* Visconti, F. Perception of local public transport deprivation and support for climate change mitigation policies.
+* Pellegata, A. and Visconti, F., EU solidarity, political attitudes and electoral behaviour.
 **Status**: _In progress_.

-* Bernardi, L., Visconti, F., Sabate-Domingo, O. and Morales, L. Governing Status and Intra-Party Disagreement in Europe.
+* Pellegata, A. and Visconti, F., Performance satisfaction, perceived EU fairness and support for social Europe.
 **Status**: _In progress_.

-* Visconti, F., _A typology for the study of macro public opinion_.
+* Visconti, F., Perception of local public transport deprivation and support for climate change mitigation policies.
 **Status**: _In progress_.

-* Fiorelli, C., Visconti, F., and Bellucci, P., Follow the money.
-Policy outcomes and campaign financing in Italy.
+* Visconti, F., _A typology for the study of macro public opinion_.
 **Status**: _In progress_.

 ### Media